SrinivasMummidi/react-native-audio-player/README.md

 # React Native Audio Player

-A clean, single audio player for React Native built on `react-native-audio-recorder-player` and `react-native-awesome-slider`.
+A clean, single audio player for React Native built on `react-native-track-player@5` and `react-native-awesome-slider`.

 This repository was simplified to one canonical implementation named AudioPlayer.
 Legacy variants (SimpleAudioPlayer, ContextAudioPlayer, EnhancedAudioPlayer) and recording code were removed.